-This savory vegan kale salad features a creamy sunflower seed dressing and a rainbow of colorful veggies.
+This fresh and inviting vegan kale salad features a creamy sunflower seed dressing and a rainbow of colorful veggies.
 It's great for lunches and makes a flavorful and healthy option for potlucks and cookouts.
-Add your favorite cooked bean and a grain to transform it into an entree kale salad!
+Add your favorite cooked bean and a grain for a satisfying entree salad!

-Made without nuts, oil, refined sugar, or gluten and ready in 30 minutes.
+This kale salad is free from nuts, oil, refined sugar, and gluten and ready in 30 minutes.

 It's surprisingly tricky to find kale salad recipes that don't include dairy or heaps of oil.
 But this simple kale salad fits the bill!